Sodium Valproate

 • Drug allergies

-For female patients of child-bearing age: Discuss with your doctor regarding family planning if you will be starting or currently taking sodium valproate.
+For patients of child-bearing age (both male and female): Discuss with your doctor regarding family planning if you will be starting or currently taking sodium valproate.

 Consult your healthcare professional immediately if your seizures get worse or become different after you start on this medication.